 The access and departure ramps still offer an impressive view of the runways and the airport.
 In the near future, the new Terminal 3 in particular will be on display here.

 While all new bridge structures for the roads around Terminal 3 were completed by the end of 2019, construction of the drive-by platform is still in full swing!
 The next construction project connects the two ramps: the approx. 550 meter long and 30 meter wide drive-by platform.
 At a height of around ten meters and a total bridge area of 15,300 square meters, cars and taxis will then be able to drive directly up to the check-in hall.
 A bridge structure of this size needs a stable foundation.
 At first, the load-bearing piles were anchored in the ground in mid-2019.
 Construction equipment, with an impressive weight of up to 155 tons, drilled 13 meters deep into the ground.
 A true challenge for the workers on site who have to operate the enormous machines, all while adjusting them continuously with high precision.
 The pile head plates, which ultimately form the base for the suppor pillars of the drive-by platform, are then placed on the piles.
 70 of them will carry the bridge structure in the future; 56 of which will be built on a straight line from east to west.
 However, they will not only hold the road above, but will also provide space for pipes, for example for waste water.
 These will be placed inside the columns.
 The characteristic V-shape of the columns requires special attention by the engineers, as Christopher Diefenhardt from Max Bögl Group explains in the video clip.

 In addition to the large structures and ramps, the roads leading to and from Terminal 3 are also taking shape.
 The 10,000 meter long road network will connect the new terminal with the motorway, CargoCity South and the operating area.
-In 2020, construction work on the new Zeppelinheim section of the terminal will also be progressing rapidly.
+In 2020, construction work on the various sites will be progressing rapidly!